Icelk/kvarn/README.md

 you need to compile Kvarn yourself.
 Luckily,
 [Mölla makes it easy to add custom extensions](https://github.com/Icelk/icelk.dev/blob/659df7f19b2ac22efbe4d20f0978c9f58964c76b/server/src/main.rs#L13-L21).

-To use the latest and greatest you can add Kvarn as a git dependency:
+To use the latest and greatest you can add Kvarn as a git dependency, though the latest version is recommended:

 ```ini
 [dependencies]